 Editor’s note: This feature is shared from These Football Times Magazine issue 1, focusing on Argentine football’s most important historical and contemporary stories.
-To order your copy of the magazine, click here, and to follow author Glenn Billingham, head here.
+To order your copy of the magazine – which is sold out in print but available in digital – click here.

 • • • •

 TO THE UNTRAINED EYE, the tidy and sturdy figure emerging in possession looks almost top heavy.
 Momentarily awkward with the ball at his feet, he very briefly lends the illusion of losing balance.
 Counterpoising the upper body strength of Paul Gascoigne in his prime and the dancing feet of George Best, balance is carefully sustained.
 In the pristine stripes of Italy’s Internazionale, he’s just dispossessed an attacker, controlled the ball, beat the same attacker, held off four strong challenges, and set-up another wave of attack.

 The sight is blissfully familiar to millions of football fans.
 It is the artistry and prowess of Javier Zanetti.

 Inter’s eternal number 4 is a rarity in many senses of the word.
 As one of Argentina’s most gifted defensive players, it could be argued he went against the grain.
 La Albiceleste have good form in producing two rudimentary types of defenders.
 Zanetti, though, is not an untamed libero, and neither did he rely on the dark arts.

 Zanetti’s was an unassuming, total and technical expertise.
 His application as a full-back or defensive midfielder was sublimely simple.
 With purposeful longevity and breathtaking consistency, he made the ordinary beautiful and laced it with moments of sheer brilliance.